cloudiator/colosseum/documentation/api/entities/Hardware.md

-cloud               | The cloud associated with the hardware. hardwareOffer       | The hardwareOffer associated with the hardware. remoteId           | The UUID of the hardware. locations           | The locations where this hardware is available. cloudCredentials    | The cloud credentials used for retrieving this image.
+cloud               | The cloud associated with the hardware. hardwareOffer       | The hardwareOffer associated with the hardware. remoteId           | The UUID of the hardware. location           | The location where this hardware is available. cloudCredentials    | The cloud credentials used for retrieving this image.

 ###Request Example